Help people improve their health

 |Miscellaneous (transcripts, parking permit, etc.)||$120|

-Learn more about financial aid at SFA.
+Learn more about financial aid at SFA and university scholarships.

 This program follows the SFA academic calendar.

 In fall 2020, SFA entered a consortium agreement with Tarleton State University (TSU) whereby TSU students receiving a degree in public health with a concentration in nutrition science can take six courses through SFA (NUTR 4309, 4335, 4339, 4349, 4379 and RSTO 4331) and meet all ACEND requirements to receive a verification statement and continue their education to become registered dietitian nutritionists, if desired.